University of the Arts (Philadelphia): Closure

 On May 29, 2024, the university informed the Middle States Commission on Higher Education that it would imminently close, and announced publicly on May 31, 2024 that it would close exactly one week later on June 7.
 President Walk stated that the school had exhausted all of its funds.
 The announcement caught many by surprise.
 Also on May 31, 2024 the accreditor noted that "the institution failed to inform the Commission of closure in a timely manner or to properly plan for closure with prior approval" and withdrew the university's accreditation as of the following day, June 1.
 On June 4, 2024, Walk announced her resignation after an information meeting for faculty and students was canceled.
 On June 5, 2024, the board of trustees hired the consulting firm Alvarez and Marsal to oversee the closure.
 The accreditor rendered their withdrawal of accreditation unappealable as of June 10, apart from a "limited extension of the accreditation cease date to July 19, 2024, for the sole purpose of awarding earned academic credentials, executing any appropriate course substitutions, and for processing course grades."

 On September 13, 2024, the university filed for Chapter 7 bankruptcy liquidation.

 The Historical Society of Pennsylvania is now the home for a collection of archive materials from the UArts Libraries as well as a limited collection of student archives of the Pennsylvania Museum and School of Industrial Art / Philadelphia Museum School of Industrial Art.
 The UArts library collection is now owned by the Forman Arts Initiative.

+The last musical staged at the university was “Yodel Boy: The Search for Mason Ramsey”; directed, written, and starring alumni Colin Barry at the Arts Bank Theater.

 Sale and redevelopment

-The university's premises were sold in late 2024 and early 2025 as part of its bankruptcy proceeedings.
+The university's premises were sold in late 2024 and early 2025 as part of its bankruptcy proceedings.
 On February 24, 2025, Hamilton and Furness Halls became the fourth and fifth of nine buildings to be sold during the university's bankruptcy process.
 Scout Ltd., the development company known for transforming the Edward W. Bok Technical High School, purchased the buildings for $12.25 million at an auction with plans to turn them into artist workshops and subsidized housing for artists.
 Sales were completed for three other buildings: Art Alliance, which was purchased by Curtis Institute of Music; Terra Hall, which went to Temple University; and the Arts Bank building, sold to Quadro Bay LLC.
-By July 7, 2025, Gershman Hall at Broad and Pine (originally the Young Men's and Women's Hebrew Association building), was sold to Lubert-Adler realty, completing liquidation of the university's premises.
+By July 7, 2025, Gershman Hall at Broad and Pine, originally the Young Men's and Women's Hebrew Association building, was sold to Lubert-Adler realty, completing liquidation of the university's premises.